Last updated on May 18, 2026

 The only Eternal format without commas in its deck prices, Pauper is the format for the budget-minded Magic player.
 Commons donโ€™t tend to be expensive, but they can be quite powerful!
 If you want to cast your Brainstorm without paying Legacy prices, youโ€™ll enjoy Pauper.

 As far as expensive cards go, there isnโ€™t a ton to talk about.
-Pyroblast is a favorite sideboard answer in the right matchups.
-Mental Note is played in blue alongside faeries and both are around $5 per copy, and those are among the most expensive cards played in the format.
+Pyroblast is a $7-10 favorite sideboard answer in the right matchups.
+Faerie Macabre and Relic of Progenitus are two more frequently played answers and both are around $5 per copy, and those are among the most expensive cards played in the format.

-Interestingly, most of the Pauper decks are more expensive on Magic Online.
+Interestingly, most of the Pauper decks are more expensive on Magic Online than paper.
 This may be because Magic Online is where the majority of competitive Pauper is played, so there may be more demand for the format on the online platform than in paper.

 Whatโ€™s the Most Expensive Format?